anthonio9/embedded-linux-interview-handbook/Linux-Handbook.md

 * How can memory be allocated in the kernel drivers / kernel API kmalloc - physical memory, vmalloc - virtual memory

+* List a few filesystems often used in the embedded linux world:
+  - ext2
+  - cramfs
+  - JFFS2
+  - squashfs
+  - YAFFS2